 El Chapo’s capture and later extradition to the United States appears to have sparked an internal battle for control of the organization, as evidenced by a February 2017 attack against El Mayo and two of El Chapo’s sons that was reportedly orchestrated by El Chapo’s one-time right-hand man, Dámaso López Núñez, alias “Licenciado.”

 However, El Licenciado and his son, Damáso López Serrano, alias “Mini Lic,” have both been arrested and are now in US custody.
-Given that El Chapo’s conviction in the United States in February 2019 will land him in prison for the rest of his life, El Mayo, the only remaining member from the Sinaloa Cartel’s old guard, and El Chapo’s sons, Joaquín Guzmán López, Ovidio Guzmán López, Iván Archivaldo and Jesús Alfredo, who are also known collectively as “Los Chapitos,’ are now left to head the general direction of the cartel’s operations while it retains its horizontal structure.
+Given that El Chapo’s conviction in the United States in 2019 landed him in prison for the rest of his life, El Mayo, the only remaining member from the Sinaloa Cartel’s old guard, and El Chapo’s sons, Joaquín Guzmán López, Ovidio Guzmán López, Iván Archivaldo and Jesús Alfredo, who are also known collectively as “Los Chapitos,” are now left to head the general direction of the cartel’s operations while it retains its horizontal structure.

 The Sinaloa Cartel’s tentacles stretch from New York City to Buenos Aires and almost every major city in between.
 The cartel was founded in Mexico’s Sinaloa state and now operates in 17 Mexican states, and by some estimates, in as many as 50 countries.

 Allies and Enemies

 The Sinaloa Cartel’s central bond is blood.
 Many of its members are related by birth or by marriage.
 However, the cartel also often acts more like a federation than a tightly knit organization.
 The core of the group, the BLO, split from the rest in 2008.
 The Sinaloa Cartel has since created new alliances with former enemies in the Gulf Cartel and the Familia Michoacana and appears to have negotiated a pact with what remains of the Tijuana Cartel.